 LAKE ISTOKPOGA 4 © 1989Sebring, FL

-Photographic Story The southern rim of Lake Istokpoga is a magical place.
+The southern rim of Lake Istokpoga is a magical place.
 It is filled with large beautiful cypress trees that survived the logging of the early 1900’s due to the fact that their interiors have large hollow areas.
 Because of the hollows, the wood isn’t good for commercial use, but they do make wonderful photography!
 I took this picture while standing in the water, after waiting for several hours for the light to be right.
 Gators were bellowing at me, and thunder and lightning was booming all around.
 To my dismay, when I proceeded to pack up my gear, I found that I had sunk so far into the muck I couldn’t get out.
 The suction was too great!
 Eventually, I figured out how to get out: by turning myself in circles, I made the hole I was caught in larger and larger, thus breaking the suction.
 I had to screw myself out of the muck!
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.